 Trainees cannot work in unskilled or casual labor positions, in positions that require or involve childcare or elder care, or in any kind of position that involves patient care or contact.

 Further, sponsors must not place trainees in positions that require more than 20 percent clerical or office support work.
 Use of the Exchange Visitor Program for ordinary employment or work purposes is strictly prohibited.
-Sponsors may not place trainee participants in positions, which are filled or would be filled by full-time or part-time employees.
-Also, the training cannot duplicate a trainee participant's prior work experience or training.
+Sponsors are not to place trainee participants in positions, which are filled or would be filled by full-time or part-time employees.
+Also, the training cannot duplicate a trainee participant’s prior work experience or training.

 Allowed Occupational Categories

 - Construction and Building Trades;